EdgeNet-project/edgenet-project.github.io/client_deployment.md

 * Clean up:
    * `rm libparistraceroute-0.9-1.fc20.x86_64.rpm`
    * `rm paris-traceroute-0.9-1.fc20.x86_64.rpm`
-* Try out the tool with a command like `paris-traceroute -amda www.google.com`
+* Try out the client tool with a command like `paris-traceroute -amda <target name>`, tracing towards an EdgeNet node, for instance.

 The command line options for `curl` are:
 * `-O` (a capital letter O) to write the output to a file